andytheqaguy/SimpleBooksAPITesting/README.md

 ```bash
 mvn clean verify
 ```
-This will trigger the tests written using Cucumber and RestAssured against the "Simple Book API".
+This will trigger the tests written using Cucumber and RestAssured against the API.

 ## Test Structure